 (b) The utility shall:

-(1) provide information to; and
+(1) provide information, in accordance with IC 5-14-3 and any determination by the commission regarding confidentiality under 170 IAC 1-1.1-4, to interested stakeholders, including but not limited to the following:

+(A) information from the modeling input and output files requested by stakeholders in spreadsheet format, and

+(B) other reasonable information requested by stakeholders which would aid in evaluation of the modeling inputs, outputs, and methodologies; and

 (2) solicit and consider relevant input from; any interested party in regard to the development of the utility’s IRP and related potential resource acquisition issues.

-(c) The utility shall consider and respond to all relevant input provided by interested parties, including comments and concerns from the commission or its staff.
+(c) The utility shall consider and timely respond to all relevant input provided by interested parties, including comments and concerns from the commission or its staff.

 (d) The utility retains full responsibility for the content of its IRP.